 HIGHLIGHTS from Sunday…

 "Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go."
-JOSHUA 1:9
+Joshua 1:9 (NASB)

-3 Activities that remind us God is ALL powerful:
+3 Activities that remind us that God ALL powerful:

 Create a flip chart to help your preschooler retell the Plagues and Passover story.
 Fold 2 pieces of paper in half (long ways or “hot dog style”) and then cut 5 slits (not all the way to the top of the page), so each piece is able to flip up.
 On the front of each slit write the number of the plague.
 On the inside, help your preschooler illustrate the plague.
 Then, have fun retelling the story of the plagues together.